Employment Opportunities at First Congregational United Church of Christ, Appleton

-- Facilitate and strengthen the existing youth ministry of First Congregational UCC by deepening caring relationships with students, empowering gifted adults and fostering a welcoming atmosphere of belonging and fellowship.
+- Facilitate and strengthen the existing middle school youth ministry of First Congregational UCC by deepening caring relationships with students, empowering gifted adults and fostering a welcoming atmosphere of belonging and fellowship.

-- Recruit, coach, deploy and coordinate volunteers in the youth ministries using a ministry team approach.
+- Recruit, coach, deploy and coordinate volunteers in the middle youth ministries using a ministry team approach.

 - Implement the Youth Ministry Architects model developed by First Congregational UCC in all aspects of this ministry.